-5. Create a pull request to merge master into develop.
+Create a pull request to merge main into develop.
 When approved, merge it.

-3.1.4 Release Notes
+7.12.4 Release Notes

 Axom release notes are maintained in a single file axom/RELEASE-NOTES.md.
 The release notes for the latest version are at the top of the file.
 Notes for previous releases appear after that in descending version number order.